-It is also impossible to recognise that aspects of neglect can be long term and damaging for children.
-It is also impossible to recognise that aspects of neglect can be very subjective.
+It can be difficult to recognise neglect, however its effects can be long term and damaging for children.

+It is also impossible to recognize that aspects of neglect can be very subjective.
 We may need to challenge ourselves and others and remember that people can have different values and that there will be differences in how children are cared for which may be based on faith or cultural issues that our different to ours.